GNOME/gnome-builder/doc/installation.rst

    $ gnome-builder -vvvv

-If youre issue persists, please consider `filing a bug`_.
+If your issue persists, please consider `filing a bug`_.